...

 What Do People Want Most in an Airbnb?

-Guests crave convenience, comfort, and a personal touch.
+Guests crave convenience, comfort, and a personal touch, whether they’re staying in an Airbnb or any vacation rental.
 A coffee station checks all those boxes.
 Beyond the basics like clean towels (see our best towels for Airbnb guide), they want a space that feels like home.

 A fully stocked airbnb coffee bar shows you’ve thought about their needs—whether it’s a quick coffee to start the day or a relaxing tea before bed.
 It’s these details that leave guests raving in their reviews.